WordPress/wporg-plugin-guidelines/guideline-07.md

-**7. The plugin may not “phone home” or track users without their informed, explicit, opt-in consent.**
+<h4>7.
+The plugin may not “phone home” or track users without their informed, explicit, opt-in consent.</h4>

 In the interest of protecting user privacy, plugins may not contact external servers without the explicit consent of the user via requiring registration with a service or a checkbox within the settings.
 This method is called ‘opt in.’
 Documentation on how any user data is collected, and used, should be included in the plugin’s readme, preferably with a clearly stated privacy policy.